Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 The Rift S has excellent tracking.
 The image is sharp and clear (1280 x 1440 resolution) which makes it perfect for gamers.

-The Oculus Touch VR controllers are almost essential for competitive gaming, They are light, they fit in your hand like a glove, and are easy to move around.
+The Meta Touch VR controllers are almost essential for competitive gaming, They are light, they fit in your hand like a glove, and are easy to move around.
 Using these controllers is a delight, and you can play for long hours without breaking a sweat.

 Another reason the Rift S is great for VR gaming?
 It’s comfortable to wear and you can play Beat Saber for hours.
 It makes it a much more enjoyable experience.